paul-grassi/800-63-3/sp800-63-3/cover.md

 ## Executive Summary

 Digital authentication is the process of establishing confidence in user identities digitally presented to an information system.
-Digital authentication presents a technical challenge when this process involves the authentication of individual people over an open network, for the purpose of digital government and commerce.
+Digital authentication presents a technical challenge when this process involves the authentication of individual people over an open network for the purpose of digital government and commerce.

-The suite of SP 800-63-3 documents provide technical guidelines to agencies to allow an individual to authenticate his or her identity to a Federal digital service.
+The suite of SP 800-63-3 documents provides technical guidelines to agencies to allow an individual to authenticate his or her identity to a Federal digital service.
 This document may inform but does not restrict or constrain the development or use of standards for application outside of the Federal government, such as e-commerce transactions.
 These guidelines address only traditional, widely implemented methods for digital authentication, primarily based on secrets.
 With these methods, the individual to be authenticated proves that he or she knows or possesses a valid authenticator or combination of authenticators.

-These technical guidelines supplement OMB guidance, *E-Authentication Guidance for Federal Agencies* \[[OMB M-04-04](#OMB_0404)\] and supersede NIST SP 800-63-1 and SP 800-63-2.
+These technical guidelines supplement OMB guidance, *E-Authentication Guidance for Federal Agencies* [[OMB M-04-04]](sec5_references.md/#M-04-04) and supersede NIST SP 800-63-1 and SP 800-63-2.
 OMB M-04-04 defines four levels of assurance, Levels 1 to 4, in terms of the consequences of authentication errors and misuse of credentials.
 Level 1 is the lowest assurance level, and Level 4 is the highest.
-The OMB guidance defines the required level of authentication assurance in terms of the likely consequences of an authentication error.
+The OMB guidance defines the required level of identity assurance in terms of the likely consequences of an authentication error.
 As the consequences of an authentication error become more serious, the required level of assurance increases.
-The OMB guidance provides agencies with the criteria for determining the level of digital authentication assurance required for specific applications and transactions, based on the risks and their likelihood of occurrence of each application or transaction.
+The OMB guidance provides agencies with the criteria for determining the level of identity assurance required for specific applications and transactions, based on the risks and their likelihood of occurrence of each application or transaction.

 OMB guidance outlines a five-step process by which agencies should meet their digital authentication assurance requirements: